Learning Machines

 This project is funded by Concordia University's Faculty of Fine Arts Faculty Research Development Program (FRDP) and is supported by a team of PhD and MA students, including Jihane Mossalim, Sarah Bélanger-Martel, Natalie Pavlik, and Azza Hussein.

+On Saturday, February 8, 2024, from 1–2 PM EST, the learning machines presented a one-hour live-streamed performance that dove headfirst into the enigmatic world of AI, algorithms, and computational tools.
 During a week-long research-creation residency at Concordia University’s Black Box, we experimented with the unseen mechanisms that shape today’s learning machines—systems that simultaneously reveal and conceal how knowledge is made and how we, as subjects, are formed.